Handbook

 Physical Education Rules:

-- Always follow directions.
+- Always follow directions

-- Respect other students, teachers, visitors, and PE equipment.
+- Respect other students, teachers, visitors, and p.e. equipment

-- Keep your hands and feet to yourself.
+- Keep your hands and feet to yourself

-- When the whistle blows: Stop, Look, and Listen.
+- When the whistle blows: Stop, Look, and Listen

-- Girls must wear shorts under dresses and skirts.
+- Girls must wear shorts under dresses and skirts

-- Never leave PE without permission.
+- Never leave the gymnasium (p.e.) without permission

 Consequences: